Rudiment-Info/arcade/README.md

 ## Installing ARCADE <a id="install"></a>

-ARCADE is currently only available for use on computers running recent versions of Windows (realisticaly, 8 and 10).
+ARCADE is currently only available for use on computers running recent versions of Windows (realistically, 8 and 10).
 If you want to create a binary installer for OSX or Linux, the source code is provided so you are welcome to do so (and contribute it - let us know please!)

 ### Installation on Windows